This is the webpage for the project KALFA (New Methods for Assembly Scenarios with Collaborative Robots).

 What is KALFA?

 KALFA is a project supported by TUBITAK as a three-year project (2020-2023) for developing collaborative robotic manipulators that can function as a helper to human workers on factory assembly lines.
-The project is being conducted at KOVAN Research Lab, Dept. of Computer Eng., METU in collaboration with Affective Intelligence & Robotics Lab, Dept. of Computer Science and Techn., University of Cambridge.
+The project is being conducted at ROMER Center for Robotics and Artificial Intelligence, METU in collaboration with Affective Intelligence & Robotics Lab, Dept. of Computer Science and Techn., University of Cambridge.

 Project No 120E269